WW Recipe of the Day: Peach Watermelon Fruit Salad

 Step 2: Toss & Let Sit 10 Minutes

 In a large bowl toss together all the ingredients.
 Let stand 10 minutes to let the flavors blend.
 Enjoy!

-If you’ve made this Peach and Watermelon Fruit Salad, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made this Fruit Salad with Watermelon and Peaches, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.